-Every coach will tell you that the hardest part of the job is recruiting enough judges for each tournament.
+Every coach will tell you that the hardest part of the job is recruiting enough adult judges for each tournament.
 CDA asks you to bring one judge for every four debaters or fraction thereof, plus one additional judge.
-(The additional judge helps with tournament scheduling algorithm and helps make up for the coaches who help run tab and host the tournament.)
+(The additional judge helps ease the constraints on the tournament scheduling algorithm and helps make up for the coaches who help run tab and host the tournament.)

 Most judges are parents of debaters.
 Many coaches require their debaters to ask their parents to volunteer for one or more tournaments per year in order to support the activity.
 Some parents will find they enjoy judging and will volunteer on a regular basis.
+If you have a group of debaters who compete regularly, and if each debater has a parent volunteer for 2 tournaments during the year, that will cover your team's judging burden.